-Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom For His New Music
+Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom In New Music

 Tasjan's new music may not have the rootsiest sound, but Cook recognizes a kinship to folk tradition in his songwriting.
 "I think one thing that helps bridge that gap for him is that he has a social conscience, which is tradition in roots music," she says.
 "That's in his lyrics.
 There's often, I think, a heavy social message or a heavy heart about sort of the human condition in his songs."

-Tasjan really felt the freedom to be himself on Karma For Cheap.
 When Tasjan received an Americana award nomination last year, he took it as a sign of affirmation.

 "I'd never really been given any sort of congratulations for being myself," he says, again with a chuckle.
 "I'd been given lots of congratulations for playing guitar for this band or for that band or winning a jazz award or that kind of stuff.
 But no one had ever really been invested in me and what I was personally bringing to the table and saying, 'Hey man, we think that what you did is cool and we appreciate you adding it to the conversation that's happening about all this stuff.'"